janztec/empc-arpi-linux/README.md

 # emPC-A/RPI by Janz Tec AG
 **Low Cost ARM Cortex-A7 Based Embedded Controller**

-On our website (https://www.janztec.com/en/empc-a-rpi.html), the binary emPC-A/RPI driver package is available as a download.
-This Raspbian compatible .deb package includes all drivers, kernel modifications and configuration entries to enable the additional features of the emPC-A/RPI (RTC, CAN, RS232/RS485), and is based on the source code modifications included in this repository.
+On our [website](https://www.janztec.com/en/empc-a-rpi.html), the binary emPC-A/RPI driver package is available in the download area.
+This Raspbian compatible .deb package includes all compiled drivers, kernel modifications and configuration entries to enable the additional features of the emPC-A/RPI (RTC, CAN, RS232/RS485), and is based on the source code modifications included in this repository.

 Product page: https://www.janztec.com/en/empc-a-rpi.html
 ![emPC-A/RPI](https://www.janztec.com/uploads/tx_templavoila/emPC-A_RPI_neu_642x480.jpg)